-Proposal submitted by United States
+(Proposal submitted by Belize, Nicaragua, and the United States)

-This proposal from the United States would streamline existing ICCAT sea turtle bycatch requirements, as recommended by the Performance Review Panel and endorsed by Panel 4 in 2018.
-It also includes a menu of options to further reduce bycatch and increase post-release survival of sea turtles, all of which are consistent with the requirements adopted by IATTC and WCPFC as well as SCRS advice, namely: (1) use of large circle hooks; (2) use of whole finfish bait; or (3) other measures considered effective by the SCRS.
+This proposal from Belize, Nicaragua, and the United States would streamline existing ICCAT sea turtle bycatch requirements, as recommended by the Performance Review Panel and endorsed by Panel 4 in 2018.
+It also includes a number of options to further reduce bycatch and increase post-release survival of sea turtles, all of which are consistent with the requirements adopted by the Inter-American Tropical Tuna Commission (IATTC) and the Western and Central Pacific Fisheries Commission (WCPFC) as well as SCRS advice, namely: (1) use of large circle hooks; (2) use of finfish bait; or (3) other measures considered effective by the SCRS.

 Recommendations 10-09 and 13-11 recognized that ICCAT fisheries can negatively affect sea turtles and that there is a need to implement measures to mitigate those effects.
 In response to a request from the Commission, the SCRS worked for several years to apply a robust methodology to estimate the number of sea turtle interactions with ICCAT longline fisheries and to develop advice on how to mitigate these impacts.
 In 2017, the SCRS estimated that tens of thousands of sea turtles are caught every year by ICCAT longline fisheries.
-Further, a 2018 report by the Wider Caribbean Sea Turtle Conservation Network,1 which is composed of scientists from 19 countries (including these ICCAT CPCs - United States, Canada, Venezuela, UK/BritishVirgin Islands, and Trinidad and Tobago) found that regional, abundance-weighted trends for Northwest Atlantic leatherback turtles showed population declines across temporal scenarios despite a previous (2013) IUCN Red List assessment indicating that the population was abundant with stable and even increasing trends.
+Further, a 2018 report by the Wider Caribbean Sea Turtle Conservation Network,1 which is composed of scientists from 19 countries (including these ICCAT CPCs - United States, Canada, Venezuela, UK/British Virgin Islands, and Trinidad and Tobago) found that regional, abundance-weighted trends for Northwest Atlantic leatherback turtles showed population declines across temporal scenarios despite a previous (2013) IUCN Red List assessment indicating that the population was abundant with stable and even increasing trends.
 Threats from fisheries have been well-documented for leatherback turtles throughout their range, including the high seas, coastal foraging areas, and off key nesting beaches.

-The SCRS acknowledged in its 2017 report that large circle hooks and finfish bait are proven to be effective in reducing sea turtle bycatch and may increase post-release survival, consistent with a study presented at the SCRS which found that capture probabilities for leatherback turtles in the Atlantic are lower using large circle hooks compared to J hooks, and using finfish bait compared to squid bait2.
-The SCRS concluded in its 2018 report that declines in leatherback and loggerhead interaction rates in the northwest Atlantic since 2004 are consistent with the implementation of gear changes (large circle hook and the use of whole finfish bait) designed to reduce incidental captures.
-Taking into consideration the above scientific information, and that most sea turtle bycatch occurs on shallow-set longlines, the SCRS recommended that the Commission consider adopting for shallow-set longline fisheries at least one of the following mitigation measures to reduce sea turtle interactions and bycatch: (1) use of large circle hooks; (2) use of whole finfish bait; (3) other measures considered effective by the SCRS.
-In 2019, the SCRS Sub-Committee on Ecosystems noted that recent experimental and meta-data analyses continue to indicate that large circle hooks are an effective measure in reducing sea turtle bycatch and could also increase post-release survival.
-The SCRS again recommended that the Commission adopt the use of large circle hooks for shallow-set longlines.
+The SCRS acknowledged in its 2017 report that large circle hooks and finfish bait are proven to be effective in reducing sea turtle bycatch and may increase post-release survival, consistent with a study presented at the SCRS which found that capture probabilities for leatherback turtles in the Atlantic are lower using large circle hooks compared to J hooks, and using finfish bait compared to squid bait.2 The SCRS concluded in its 2018 report that declines in leatherback and loggerhead interaction rates in the northwest Atlantic since 2004 are consistent with the implementation of gear changes (large circle hooks and the use of finfish bait) designed to reduce incidental captures.
+Taking into consideration the above scientific information, and that most sea turtle bycatch occurs on shallow-set longlines, the SCRS recommended that the Commission consider adopting for shallow-set longline fisheries at least one of the following mitigation measures to reduce sea turtle interactions and bycatch: (1) use of large circle hooks; (2) use of finfish bait; or (3) other measures considered effective by the SCRS.
+In 2019, the SCRS Sub-Committee on Ecosystems and Bycatch (SC-ECO) noted that recent experimental and meta-data analyses continue to indicate that large circle hooks are an effective measure in reducing sea turtle bycatch and could also increase post-release survival of sea turtles.
+In its 2021 report, the SCRS continued to recommend that the Commission adopt the use of large circle hooks for shallow-set longlines.